-We’ll follow-up with another SMS at the end of the event to confirm that it has finished and that we are no longer remotely managing your energy storage system.
+We’ll send you an SMS at the end of the event to confirm that it has finished and that we are no longer remotely managing your energy storage system.

 You are still able to use electricity as normal.
 During an event, EnergyAustralia will only access the power in your energy storage system.

 If we draw electricity from the grid to charge your energy storage device as part of a PowerResponse event, this consumption will appear on your energy bill and you will be required to pay for it.

 Turning off the main switch will de-energise the whole house.